wbur/AUML/README.md

 ## Installation

 1. Clone/download the repo.
+2. Make sure you have pyperclip, `pip install pyperclip`
-2. Copy data.py.example to a new file called data.py: `cp data.py.example data.py`
+3. Copy data.py.example to a new file called data.py: `cp data.py.example data.py`
-3. Make sure that parse.py is executable: `chmod u+x parse.py`
+4. Make sure that parse.py is executable: `chmod u+x parse.py`
-4. Adjust the `intents` and (if needed) `variables` dictionaries within data.py to suit your skill.
+5. Adjust the `intents` and (if needed) `variables` dictionaries within data.py to suit your skill.
-5. Run the parsing script to generate utterances: `./parse.py`
+6. Run the parsing script to generate utterances: `./parse.py`
-6. If you'd like the output to be quoted or appended with commas, use `-q` and/or `-c` options respectively.
+7. If you'd like the output to be quoted or appended with commas, use `-q` and/or `-c` options respectively.
-7. (If you're on OSX, the all the utterances will be automatically inserted into your clipboard.)
+8. (If you're on OSX, the all the utterances will be automatically inserted into your clipboard.)
-8. Insert utterances into your skill (via Developer Console bulk edit tool, ASK-SDK, etc.)
+9. Insert utterances into your skill (via Developer Console bulk edit tool, ASK-SDK, etc.)

 ## Usage